shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 `python train_lpkt.py 0`

-after training, the model file will be stored in runs/, 1665554163 was used for our submission, you can also used the new trained model.
+after training, the model file will be stored in runs/, you can find model_name in there.

-**To repeat our results:**

-`python test4task4.py 1665554163`

-**To train from start:**

 `python test4task4.py {model_name}`

 **The output cate_estimate.npy is our result.
-Noting it is hard to get totally same results due to we choose different records for testing every time, but the deviation is acceptable**
+Noting it is hard to get totally same results due to we have different seeds for training and different records for testing every time, but the deviation should be acceptable**